FSEC-Photovoltaics/pvrpm-lcoe/docs/tutorial_getting_started.rst

   - lognormal
   - weibull

-Using these distributions as the `distribution` parameter for any failure, repair, or monitoring only requires you to provide the mean and standard deviation **in days**.
-The `weibull` distribution also allows you to give the `shape` for this distribution instead of the standard deviation.
-On the `Wikipedia page <https://en.wikipedia.org/wiki/Weibull_distribution>`_ for the weibull distribution is the parameter `k` `lambda` is calculated from the mean.
-Using the `std` option, make sure it is large since weibull distributions have large STDs by design.
+Using these distributions as the ``distribution`` parameter for any failure, repair, or monitoring only requires you to provide the mean and standard deviation **in days**.
+The ``weibull`` distribution also allows you to give the ``shape`` for this distribution instead of the standard deviation.
+On the `Wikipedia page <https://en.wikipedia.org/wiki/Weibull_distribution>`_ for the weibull distribution is the parameter ``k`` and ``lambda`` is calculated from the mean.
+Using the ``std`` option, make sure it is large since weibull distributions have large STDs by design.

 If these distributions don't properly model your data, you can use any distribution listed in the `scipy.stats <https://docs.scipy.org/doc/scipy/reference/stats.html>`_ module.
-The `distribution` parameter in the configuration should be set to the function name of the distribution in the `scipy.stats` module.
-The `parameters` key will then be keyword arguments to the function.
+The ``distribution`` parameter in the configuration should be set to the function name of the distribution in the ``scipy.stats`` module.
+The ``parameters`` key will then be keyword arguments to the function.
 Make sure to carefully read scipy's documentation, as each function is different in how you need to define it.
 Remember, the samples from the distribution represent the number of days before that event occurs for a component.

 .. code-block:: yaml
   :linenos: